-As of June 30, 2022, the Company had 33,470,710 shares of common stock outstanding.
+As of June 30, 2023, the Company had 33,247,523 shares of common stock outstanding.

 The Company began paying quarterly cash dividends on common stock in December 2013.
-As of June 30, 2022, the Company has cumulatively paid over \$86.3 million in cash dividends.
-The Company paid dividends of \$11.8 million and \$4.3 million to its common stockholders during the years ended June 30, 2022 and 2021, respectively.
-The following table reflects the dividends paid within the respective quarterly periods:
+As of June 30, 2023, the Company has cumulatively paid over \$102.4 million in cash dividends.
+The Company paid dividends of \$16.1 million and \$11.8 million to its common stockholders during the years ended June 30, 2023 and 2022, respectively.
+The following table reflects the dividends paid per share within the respective quarterly periods:

-] Fiscal Year 2022 2021 Fourth quarter ended June 30, \$ 0.1 00 \$ 0.050 Third quarter ended March 31, 0.1 00 0.030 Second quarter ended December 31, 0.0 75 0.025 First quarter ended September 30, 0.0 75 0.025
+Fiscal Year 2022 Fourth quarter ended June 30, \$ 0.120 \$ 0.100 Third quarter ended March 31, 0.120 0.100 Second quarter ended December 31, 0.120 0.075 First guarter ended September 30, 0.120 0.075

-On September 12, 2022, Evolution's Board of Directors approved and declared a quarterly dividend of \$0.12 per common share payable September 30, 2022.
-This represents a 20% increase over the \$0.10 per common share dividend paid in the fourth quarter of fiscal year 2022.
-Also, on September 8, 2022, the Board of Directors authorized a share repurchase program, under which the Company is approved to repurchase up to \$25 million of its common stock through December 31, 2024.
+On September 11, 2023, Evolution's Board of Directors approved and declared a quarterly dividend of \$0.12 per common share payable September 29, 2023.
+Refer to Note 15, "Subsequent Events," for a further discussion.

+On September 8, 2022, the Board of Directors approved a share repurchase program, under which the Company is authorized to repurchase up to \$25.0 million of its common stock in the open market through December 31, 2024.
 The Company intends to fund repurchases from working capital and cash provided by operating activities.
 The Board of Directors along with the management team believe that a share repurchase program is complimentary to the existing dividend policy and is a tax efficient means to further improve shareholder return.
 The shares may be repurchased from time to time in open market transactions, through privately negotiated transactions or by other means in accordance with federal securities laws.
-The timing, as well as the number and value of shares repurchased under the program, will depend on a variety of factors, including management's assessment of the intrinsic value of the Company's shares, the market price of the Company's common stock, general market and economic conditions, and applicable legal requirements.
+The timing, as well as the number and value of shares repurchased under the program, will depend on a variety of factors, including management's assessment of the intrinsic value of the Company's shares, the market price of the Company's common stock, the Company's capital needs and resources, general market and economic conditions, and applicable legal requirements.
 The value of shares authorized for repurchase by the Company's Board of Directors does not require the Company to repurchase such shares or guarantee that such shares will be repurchased, and the program may be suspended, modified, or discontinued at any time without prior notice.
-Refer to Note 15, "Subsequent Events," for a further discussion.